faceyspacey/redux-first-router/docs/reducer.md

 ***When might I have use for it though?***

 Well, you see the fake browser we made in our playground on *webpackbin*, right?
 We emulate the browser's back/next buttons using it.
-If you have the need to make such a demo or something similar, totally use it--we plan to maintain the secret API.
+If you have the need to make such a demo or something similar, totally use it.

-*Redux First Router's* [React Navigation implementation](./react-native#react-navigation) also relies heavily on `history` state.